 1. Using the appropriately sized grids, use a highlighter to create pyramid style boxes for practicing word copying.
 For each word, create a pyramid of highlighted boxes that stack the letters so the child practices the word with increasing motor plan effort.

 For example, when practicing the word “play”, the child would practice “p”, then “pl”, then “pla”, and finally “play”.

 Practicing a word in this manner allows the child to shift their vision down to the next line with a visual cue to correct any mistakes that they made in letter formation.
 It is important to monitor kids’ work as they begin this activity to make sure they are forming letters correctly and not building on inaccuracies in letter formation or organizational components (size and space of letters).

-Finally, when the child completes the whole word, place a piece of paper under the last highlighted grid.
+3. Finally, when the child writes a whole word, place a piece of paper under the last highlighted grid.
 The paper should have normal lines without graph paper type of grids.
 By placing the paper under the grids, the child can copy the style of writing that they used when writing the whole word.
 Transferring the spacing, size, and line use to regular paper uses the visual cue of the graph paper with improved accuracy.